yarhrn / loco 0.2.10

 Glossary

-Event - persisted action that occurred, together with any associated data that's required to describe the action represented by the event.
+Event Persisted action that occurred, together with any associated data required to describe it.

-Command - describes how to produce events for the given aggregate and additional data.
-For example "item added to basket" command accept the item identifier and will produce "item added" event if the basket has not been paid already.
+Command Describes how to produce events for a given aggregate.
+For example, an "add item to basket" command accepts the item identifier and produces an "item added" event if the basket has not been paid already.

-View - describes an action that should be performed as a reaction to the event.
+View An action performed as a reaction to an event.
 For example, on the event "basket paid" send a confirmation email.

-EventRepository - storage of the events.
-Provide the ability to fetch events by AggregateId and atomically store events via optimistic locking.
+EventRepository Storage of events.
+Provides the ability to fetch events by AggregateId and atomically store events via optimistic locking.

 Building Event Sourced Application with loco

-To build an event-sourced application first of all you should think about aggregates in your domain.
+To build an event-sourced application, first think about the aggregates in your domain.

 A DDD aggregate is a cluster of domain objects that can be treated as a single unit.
-An example may be an order and its line-items, these will be separate objects, but it's useful to treat the order (together with its line items) as a single aggregate. (source https://www.martinfowler.com/bliki/DDD_Aggregate.html)
+An example may be an order and its line-items — these will be separate objects, but it's useful to treat the order (together with its line items) as a single aggregate. — Martin Fowler

-In loco changes to aggregate are described via events.
-Let's define events for the Order aggregate.
+In loco, changes to an aggregate are described via events.
+Let's define events for the Order aggregate:

 OrderCreated